avlahut/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 >> List comprehensions allows one to specify the contents of a list using mathematical or set based expressions rather than explicit expressions.
 There is a lot of overlap in the functionality with `map` and `filter`, especially when combined with a `lambda` expression.
+However, not all functions can be written in both ways in the same manner.
+If the definiton rule can not be defined with a `for` or `if` statement, it can not be created with a list comprehension and a map/filter would be more appropriate.
 ```python
 >>>#output the list of states that I have visited but have not lived in based on a given list
 >>> statesIveLived = ['CA','WV','OH','NJ','NY','LA']